Olevi-id/ip-idp-documentation/_pages/h-mgmForms/0-management-interface.md

 ### Create a Group

-Anhyone with access to Olevi Management Interface can create a Group.
+Anyone with access to Olevi Management Interface can create a Group.
 Groups are created in the scope of the Management Interface.
 E.g. general Olevi test instance has its own scope while production instance has another.
 If clients have purchased their own instances, clients can decide the scopes of groups.

 Inside each scope, the Groups are common.
 In general Olevi instances anyone with registered Olevi ID can request membership to any Group.
 It is up to Group admins wether they accept or deny requests.
 Certain restrictions apply to limit possible bad actors trying to harass Group admins.